What Are the Cheapest Days of the Week to Fly?

 - Check the airline's website.
 When you find a great fare on a third-party travel website, check the price on the airline's website before you buy.
 Buying your ticket directly from the carrier might save you money.
 Even if the price is the same, purchasing direct can make it easier to change your flight if you need to.

 - Get an airline rewards credit card.
 Look for one with an introductory sign-up bonus that awards you points or miles if you spend a set amount on the card within a certain time period.
 You could earn enough to pay for a ticket.
-Airline rewards cardholders often get perks such as seat upgrades, preferred boarding status, free checked baggage or access to airport travel lounges.
+Airline rewards cardholders often get perks such as seat upgrades, preferred boarding status, free checked bags or access to airport travel lounges.
 You may also get travel protections such as trip cancellation insurance or baggage loss insurance when you book travel using the card.

 Tip: These days, the lowest available airfare is likely to be a bare-bones basic economy fare.
 You'll pay extra for checking a bag, choosing your seat and more.
 Before you buy, read the fine print of airfare offers with an eye out for such fees.
 These extra charges can easily add up to more than you would have spent for a non-economy fare.